tony2feathers/AlchemyMachine/src/Readme.md

 # Alchemy Machine Puzzle

+## UPDATES

+### 09/26/2024
+- Fixed errors in lights.h to include AcceleratingSequenceUpdate and Increment Functions.
+- Changed onSolve to use forward direction on LS4 since reverse is unnecessary due to wiring

 ## Project Overview

 The **Alchemy Machine Puzzle** is a custom-designed puzzle for the **REDACTED** Escape Room game, developed by Two Feathers LLC.
 This project is built using an ESP32-based NodeMCU-32S microcontroller and includes RFID readers, a laser sensor, NeoPixel light strips, and door locks to create an immersive puzzle experience.